slu-csci-5030/material-donor-mutual-assist/Information-Radiators.md

 - Work implemented in GitHub :
   Under "projects section" in our project repository

   I created issues for the External dependencies and blockers and gave labels like External dependencies and Blockers.
-Upon creating the issue i created the project blocks and diving the project blocks into Todo, In progress, done and Blockers.
+Upon creating the issue i created the project blocks and dividing the project blocks into Todo, In progress, done and Blockers.
 I added the issues into project blocks to monotor the issues for the external dependencies and blocker.

 #### Instructions for Maintaining and Updating the Information Radiator: